hawkprimarch/Difference-calculator/README.md

 ### How to install:

-1. Склонируйте репозиторий проекта локально.
+1. Clone the project repository.

-2. Выполните установку зависимостей (make install).
+2. Install dependencies (make install).

-3. Запустите сравнение файлов (команды в описании).
+3. Run the file comparison (commands in the description).

 ### Description

-Вычислить различия можно с помощью команды: `gendiff [options] pathToFile1 pathToFile2`
+You can calculate the differences with the command: `gendiff [options] pathToFile1 pathToFile2`

 ### Options:
 1.  ` -V, --version output the version number `